Ohio Senate debate with Ryan, Vance descends into attacks

 “You’re running around with Ron DeSantis, the governor of Florida, who wants to ban books.
 You’re running around with (Sen.) Lindsey Graham, who wants a national abortion ban.
 You’re running around with (Rep.) Marjorie Taylor Greene, who’s the absolute looniest politician in America,” Ryan said.

-Vance suggested Ryan’s focus on allegation of extremism was meant as a distraction from pocketbook issues important to voters, such as inflation and the price of groceries.
+Vance suggested Ryan’s focus on allegations of extremism was meant as a distraction from pocketbook issues important to voters, such as inflation and the price of groceries.

 “It’s close to Halloween and Tim Ryan has put on a costume where he pretends to be a reasonable moderate.”
 Had he been, Vance said, “Youngstown may not have lost 50,000 manufacturing jobs during your 20 years.”